 The Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU contained in the HE TB PPDU sent as a response to the Trigger frame.
 The encoding of the Preferred AC subfield as defined in Table 9-136 (ACI-to-AC encoding).

+If the AID12 subfield of the User Info field is set to 2045, the Trigger Dependent User Info subfield of the Basic Trigger frame is as defined in Figure 9-52jj (Trigger Dependent User Info subfield for the Basic Trigger variant when AID12 subfield is 2045).